CHANGE MY LOCATION

 Each rep puts your muscle through two different phases: a lengthening phase and a contracting phase.
 You can feel the muscles in your arm contracting as you curl the weight towards your shoulder, and you can feel them lengthening as you lower it.
 It’s important that you don’t cheat and allow your muscles to fully contract and lengthen to get the most out of your workout.

 A set is simply the number of times you perform a series of reps.
-Usually, you want to rest a bit between sets to regain some energy.
+Usually, you want to have short rest periods between sets to regain some energy.
 If you do 10 reps of curls three times, you’ve done three sets of curls.

 FITNESS GOALS GUIDE TO YOUR WORKOUTS